Wildfires have just hit Australia and Brazil in 2019 through early 2020, leaving thousands forced to flee their homes and dozens of people dead.

 Forest fires have played an important role in ecosystems for thousands of years, and life has evolved along with wildfires.
 For example, the pine cones sprout in fires and the space cleared from burned trees facilitates the emergence of new plants.

-In fact, instead of cut down the dense of the forests of forest management, it was naturally done through wildfires.
+In fact, instead of cutting down the dense forests forest management was naturally done through wildfires.
 But given the limited area of forests we have now, this “purification” has been prevented, less than 1% of US forest fires are allowed to burn.

 We cannot control all wildfires